Tenggarong Seberang

 Tenggarong Seberang (/id/, lit. 'opposite of Tenggarong') is a district of the Kutai Kartanegara Regency, East Kalimantan, Indonesia.
-As of 2023, it was inhabited by 73,060 people, and currently has a total area of 443.40 km^{2}.
+As of mid 2025, it was inhabited by 74,667 people, and currently has a total area of 443.40 km^{2}.
 Its district seat is located at the village of Manunggal Jaya.

-The district was formed on 11 June 1996 from the eastern parts of Tenggarong, and it initially consisted of 14 villages.
+The district was formed on 11 June 1996 from those parts of Tenggarong District on the east bank of the Mahakam River, and it initially consisted of fourteen administrative villages (desa).
+It is located halfway between the mainland of Tenggarong and the provincial capital of Samarinda.

 Governance

 District head office at Manunggal Jaya, Tenggarong Seberang.

 Villages

-Tenggarong Seberang is divided into the following 18 villages (desa), while the district seat is marked bold:
+Tenggarong Seberang is divided into the following eighteen villages (desa), listed below with their areas and populations as at mid 2023, while the district seat is marked bold: